forkaduck/duckydd/README.md

 If this option is enabled the daemon will first try to initalize the x dependent keymap.
 If the use of the x keymap fails then the daemon falls back to kernel keymaps.
-At the moment the use of the kernel keymaps is **experimental** at best.
+At the moment the use of the kernel keymaps is **experimental** although alphanumberic characters of the english language work.

 ## Uninstall:
 ```